 As you can see whether you have a week or a month, Thailand has so much to see and do that even two weeks is not always enough.
 So if you want to spend your whole honeymoon there, you won’t be disappointed!

-However, it is very easy to add on neighbouring countries like Singapore, Malaysia, Laos, Vietnam & Cambodia.
-If you have a longer period, you can go from Northern Thailand and sail down the Mekong River to Laos and on to Vietnam and Cambodia overland.
+However, it is very easy to add neighbouring countries like Singapore and Malaysia.
+If you have a longer period, you can go from Northern Thailand and sail down the Mekong River to Laos and on to Vietnam and Cambodia overland (or just fly if you’re short on time!).
 You can also combine Thailand with other fascinating countries like Indonesia, India, China, The Philippines and Japan.

 If you can’t decide between Bali and Thailand, we’ve got the lowdown on the differences here.
 Or, if the Maldives is on your bucket list, there is a direct flight, so you combine them for one of our favourite honeymoon combinations – Maldives & Thailand would be a dream honeymoon itinerary.
-Check out some of our favourite lively Maldives resorts here.
+Find out more with our Ultimate Maldives Honeymoon Guide.

 Ethical and sustainable travel